YangZhang-001/bratmobile/README.md

 Demos:

-* `sudo ./*targetless` : these programs demonstrates planning over a 1m distance horizon for a control goal that is not a target location but rather an objective to drive straight for the longest time with the least amount of disturbances
+* `./*targetless` : these programs demonstrates planning over a 1m distance horizon for a control goal that is not a target location but rather an objective to drive straight for the longest time with the least amount of disturbances
-* `sudo ./*target`: these program demonstrates target seeking behaviour, where the target is imaginary and located at x=1.0m, y=0m.
+* `./*target`: these program demonstrates target seeking behaviour, where the target is imaginary and located at x=1.0m, y=0m.

 ### Unit tests
 `ctest`